A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Local Power

-In order to make a fair comparison across tests, we assume each is asymptotically correctly sized for a level $\alpha $ test.
+In order to make a fair comparison across tests, we assume each is asymptotically correctly sized for a nominal level $\alpha $ test.
 The next result follows from the preceding properties, hence a proof is omitted.

-\begin{theorem} Let (\ref{H1L}), (\ref{Zn_weak}) and $b$ $\neq $ $0$ hold, and write $\mathcal{C}(\lambda )$ $\equiv $ $\inf_{\xi ^{\prime }\xi =1}\xi ^{\prime }c(\lambda )\xi $.
-Assume the randomized statistic $\mathcal{ T}_{n}(\lambda ^{\ast })$ uses a draw $\lambda ^{\ast }$ from a uniform distribution on $\Lambda $.
-Asymptotic local power is non-trivial for (i) the PVOT test when $\mathcal{C}(\lambda )$ $>$ $0$ on a subset of $\Lambda $ with measure greater than $\alpha $; and (ii) the uniformly randomized, average and supremum tests when $\mathcal{C}(\lambda )$ $>$ $0$ on a subset of $\Lambda $ with positive measure. $b$.
+\begin{theorem} Let (\ref{H1L}), (\ref{Zn_weak}) and $b$ $\neq $ $0$ hold, and write $\inf_{\xi ^{\prime }\xi =1}||\xi ^{\prime }c(\lambda )||$.
+Assume the randomized statistic $\mathcal{T}_{n}(\lambda ^{\ast })$ uses a draw $\lambda ^{\ast }$ from a uniform distribution on $\Lambda $.
+Asymptotic local power is non-trivial for (i) the PVOT test when $\inf_{\xi ^{\prime }\xi =1}||\xi ^{\prime }c(\lambda )||$ $>$ $0$ on a subset of $ \Lambda $ with measure greater than $\alpha $; and (ii) the uniformly randomized, average and supremum tests when $\inf_{\xi ^{\prime }\xi =1}||\xi ^{\prime }c(\lambda )||$ $>$ $0$ on a subset of $\Lambda $ with positive measure. $b$.
 Under cases (i) and (ii), asymptotic local power is monotonically increasing in $|b|$ and converges to one as $|b|$ $\rightarrow $ $\infty $. \end{theorem}

 \begin{remark} \normalfont The PVOT test ranks lower than randomized, average and supremum tests because it rejects only when the PV tests rejects on a subset of $ \Lambda $ with measure greater than $\alpha $.
 Indeed, the PVOT test cannot asymptotically distinguish between PV tests that are consistent on a subset with measure less than $\alpha $ and have trivial power otherwise, or have trivial power everywhere.
-This cost is slight since a meaningful example in which it matters, aside from the simple Example \ref{ex:consist_test}, is difficult to find.
-The tests of omitted nonlinearity, one time structural break, GARCH effects, and omitted Box-Cox transformation in Sections \ref {ex:omitted_nl}, \ref{sec:examples} and \ref{sec:garch} have randomized, PVOT, average and supremum versions with non-trivial local power, although we only give complete details for a test of omitted nonlinearity. \end{remark}
+This cost is slight since a meaningful example in which it matters is difficult to find.
+The previously cited tests of omitted nonlinearity and GARCH effects all have randomized, PVOT, average and supremum versions with non-trivial local power, although we only give complete details for a test of omitted nonlinearity below. \end{remark}